fuzzykiller/batoto-grabber/README.md

 ## How does it work?

 This is a Windows application, written in C#/.NET.
 It’s centered around an embedded Chromium browser using the CefSharp library.
+It will simply visit all relevant pages and pull data using JavaScript snippets.

+## But I don’t use Windows!

+You can always use the JavaScript code (located in BatotoGrabber/Scripts/) to create your own tool!